Sage Cancer Screening

 In life, everyone has a starting line, a story, and a purpose.
 So often our stories drive our sense of purpose and, in turn, our life’s work.
 Such is the case with Benita Robinson, a Minneapolis-based breast cancer advocate.

-Through the power of resiliency, self-determination, and education, Benita carries out the mission of advancing health equity for African American women.
+Through the power of resiliency, self-determination, and education, Benita carries out the mission of improving the health of African American women.
 She has made it her life’s work to help connect African American women to breast cancer screenings, so that they can live long, healthy lives.
 Benita’s passion and activism is driven by a story.
 The story of her mother, Mrs. Rauby M. Brown, who passed away from breast cancer at the age of 46.

 Rauby M. Brown was born and raised in Minneapolis.
 In adulthood, she worked with children as a paraeducator for Minneapolis Public Schools.
 Rauby was active in her community and known to be a nurturing, motherly figure to many children in her neighborhood.
 She had a knack for baking; cinnamon rolls and peach cobbler were her specialties.
 She enjoyed embroidery and made beautiful tablecloths.
 A young widow and single mother of three children, Rauby lost her husband when her eldest child, Benita, was four years old.
 But her sense of resolve was strong, especially when it came to her children.
 Rauby juggled working, single parenthood, all while having a presence at PTA meetings, and always making an appearance at her children’s extracurricular events.
 She embodied grace, ethics, and generosity.
 But sadly, Rauby’s world forever changed at the age of 45, with a breast cancer diagnosis.